Skip to main content

 data filters on what's in play

-how the % and directional bias filters on WIP work, how to use them together, and tips for narrowing down to the setups that matter most.
+how the data (%), frequency, and bias filters on WIP work, how to use them together, and tips for narrowing down to the setups that matter most.

 Written by Brad

-summary: the % filter and directional bias filter work together to narrow WIP down to setups that match your criteria — here's how to use them.
+summary: the data filter, the frequency filter, and the bias filters work together to narrow WIP down to setups that match your criteria — here's how to use them.

 by default, WIP shows you everything that's in play across your selected session and lookback period. the data filters let you narrow that down — so instead of scanning through every setup, you see only the ones that meet your criteria.

-there are 2 filters: a % filter that sets a minimum and maximum historical rate, and a directional bias filter that limits results to long, short, or neutral setups. both filters apply at the same time — so you can combine them to get very specific about what you're looking for.
+all three apply at the same time, so you can combine them to get very specific about what you're looking for.

-the % filter lets you set a floor and a ceiling on the historical rate for the setups shown on WIP.
+the data filter lets you set a floor and a ceiling on the historical rate for the setups shown on WIP.

 set a minimum to cut out low-conviction setups — if you only want to see data backed by a 65%+ historical rate, set your floor there. set a maximum to exclude anything that looks too extreme, or to focus on a specific range you trust.